MITRECND/chopshop/docs/chopshop_docs/chopshop_usage.md

 ==============
 Users have the option to override the default directories ChopShop uses to look for modules and external libraries.
 ChopShop provides three options to override default values.
 The first is called the base directory, the argument flag for this in chopshop is -B or --base_dir.
 This parameter takes a path or comma separated list of paths to look for both modules and external libraries (ext_libs).
 So if you pass "/usr/local/chopshop-partner" as the base directory, ChopShop would assume the 'modules' directory and the 'ext_libs' directory are located in that directory (e.g, '/usr/local/chopshop-partner/modules').
 The other two options are -M or --mod_dir and -E or --ext_dir.
 Both allow you to individually override the location of modules or external libraries as desired.
 For example, if you only need to override the default location of modules but are okay with the default location of external libraries, you can pass "-M '/usr/local/chopshop-partner/modules/'" as an argument which will tell ChopShop to look in that directory for modules.

 The behavior of these parameters allows you to specify multiple directories which will be checked be in priority order.
 ChopShop will also append the default path to the list automatically so if nothing is found in the list given by the user it will fall back to the built-in paths.
-Taking the example for base_dir from above, if a user passes "/usr/local/chopshop-partner" as the new abse, if, as an example, that base directory didn't contain the gh0st decoder, ChopShop will automatically search the default path after failing to find the module in the path specified at command-line.
+Taking the example for base_dir from above, if a user passes "/usr/local/chopshop-partner" as the new base, if, as an example, that base directory didn't contain the gh0st decoder, ChopShop will automatically search the default path after failing to find the module in the path specified at command-line.
 To specify multiple directories on the commandline comma separate the paths (e.g., "/usr/local/chopshop-development,/usr/local/chopshop-partner").
 Again, as mentioned, ChopShop will automatically append the default path to the end so adding it is not necessary.

 Configuration Files
 ===============
 The chopshop program provides two relevant flags that allow you to create and consume configuration files to aid in configuring your environment so you don't have to repeatedly pass the same flags.
 To create a configuration file based on the given command-line arguments just pass the -C flag to chopshop with a destination filename.
 Then to consume that config file just use -c and chopshop will parse the given configuration file.
-Further, chopshop will now check for a default file in the user's home directory, called .chopshop.cfg for default config parameters.
+Further, chopshop will check for a default file in the user's home directory, called .chopshop.cfg for default config parameters.
 For users who often use the -B or -M/-E parameters this should save them some time.
 Note that config files passed at the commandline override any config parameters found in .chopshop.cfg and command line args override paramters from config files.

 User Interface